My current employer must have read my last post because I’ve enjoyed ALL of my meal breaks this past week.

 The mother had her next contraction.

-As the head begins to emerge, I can feel the doctor’s fury slam into my back, while a self-satisfied smile spreads across my face.
+As the head begins to emerge, I can feel the doctor’s fury slam into my back.
+Involuntarily, a self-satisfied smile spreads across my face.
 I wish to God there was a picture of the two of us from the mother’s point of view.

-The doctor yells at me, “Why are you having her push before I have on my gown and gloves?!?”
+Then this doctor, who one minute before was yelling at me for not having the patient push, screeches, “Why are you having her push before I have on my gown and gloves?!?”

 You can’t make this shit up.

-I guess I played my hand well because on her way out of the delivery room, she says, “Good job.
+I guess I played my hand well because on her way out of the delivery room, she says under her breath, “Good job.
 Good call.”

 Unfortunately she was gone before I was out of the room because now I have to wait until the next time I work to tell her that she can doubt me all she likes, but she is never to treat me that way in front of my patient ever again.